1 These terms

 14.2 Subject to clause 3, if:

-14.3 We will not be liable for the failure of goods to comply with the warranty in clause 1 if:
+14.3 We will not be liable for the failure of goods to comply with the warranty above if:

-14.4 Except as provided in this clause 14, we shall have no liability to you in respect of the failure of goods to comply with the warranty set out in clause 1.
+14.4 Except as provided in this clause 14, we shall have no liability to you in respect of the failure of goods to comply with the warranty as set out above.

-14.5 These terms shall apply to any repaired or replacement goods supplied by us under clause 2.
+14.5 These terms shall apply to any repaired or replacement goods supplied by us.

 15 Our responsibility for loss or damage suffered by you if you are a consumer